Building Codes & Code Compliance

 How six separate regulatory systems interact during Los Angeles residential renovation - and why identifying compliance triggers before construction begins is the difference between a controlled budget and a six-figure surprise.

 Every residential construction project in Los Angeles operates within a regulatory framework that most homeowners never fully see until something triggers it.
-A kitchen remodel that was supposed to cost $250,000 suddenly costs $400,000.
 A second-story addition that seemed straightforward now requires a complete seismic retrofit of the existing first floor.
-An unpermitted garage conversion from twenty years ago surfaces during a property sale and derails the transaction.
+An unpermitted bedroom addition from a previous owner surfaces during an appraisal and complicates the sale.
+Work that was done "Day 2" - off the books, outside the permitted scope - creates a liability that follows the property, not the person who built it.

-These are not fringe scenarios.
-They happen on projects across Los Angeles every week, and they share a common root cause: the building code system was working in the background the entire time, but nobody identified the triggers until it was too late.
+These situations play out on projects across Los Angeles regularly, and they share a common root cause: the building code system was working in the background the entire time, but nobody identified the triggers before the project was underway.

-This guide explains how building codes actually work in Los Angeles, what triggers compliance requirements during renovation and construction, what happens when work is done without permits, and how to identify these issues before they become six-figure surprises.
+This guide explains how building codes actually work in Los Angeles, what triggers compliance requirements during renovation and construction, what happens when work is done without permits, and how to identify these issues during preconstruction, when they can be budgeted and planned for.
 If you are planning any construction project involving an existing home in LA, this is the regulatory foundation you need to understand before anything else.

 1. HOW BUILDING CODES WORK IN LOS ANGELES